 The generator can help cover you during periods of minimal wind or sun.
 It can recharge your battery bank as needed.

 It can also be standalone when you don’t have a battery bank.
-Many off-gridders use power sporadically using a small generator as needed.
+Many off grid homeowners use power sporadically using a small generator as needed.

 The Cost of Off Grid Electricity